rewards-network/pure-aws/README.md

 * `pure-aws-sqs-refined`: Builds on top of `pure-aws-sqs` with `refined` integration for type-safe method parameters.

 ## Setup
-This library is published for both Scala 2.12 and 2.13.
+This library is published for Scala 3, 2.13, and 2.12.
-Scala 3 support will be coming, but is dependent on upstream projects also supporting it.
 ```
 libraryDependencies += "com.rewardsnetwork" %% "<module-name>" % "<latest tag>"
 ```